davidjeck/javanotes9/javanotes8/README-running-the-examples.txt

 its close button, when the program ends.
 The GUI version of TextIO can be found in the package "textiogui" inside the "sources" folder.
 See the classes in that package for information about how to use it, if you are interested in using it for your own programs.
+(For windows, the files for TextIO that are used in the .jar files can be found in the folder "textio-for-windows-jar-files" inside the sources folder.
+Those files should not be used for other purposes.
+They are, basically, a kludge that I had to use when writing the .bat script for Windows.)

 There are several examples for which jar files are not made.
 There are several reasons for leaving them out.
 For example, some require command-line